 Skip to contents

-This function implements the Wallinga-Lipsitch method (2007) for estimating the time-varying case reproduction number (R_c) from incidence data.
-The case reproduction number represents the average number of secondary infections generated by cases with symptom onset at time t.
+Estimates the time-varying case reproduction number (R_c) from daily incidence data using the method developed by Wallinga and Lipsitch (2007).
+The case reproduction number represents the average number of secondary infections generated by cases with symptom onset at time t, making it useful for retrospective outbreak analysis.

 Usage